7max/log4cl/README.md

     #<LOGGER ONE:TWO:THREE>

-In the first example, the logger name is automatically determined from context, just as with the default log statement.
+In the first example, the logger name is automatically determined from context, as with the default log statement.
 In the second example, specifying a keyword as the logger name, will create a sub-logger of such default logger.
 And finally the most generic syntax is using a quoted list, where each element names a logger starting